Click Here to Download the Article Style and Submission Guidelines

 U.S. Department of Labor.
 U.S. Bureau of Labor Statistics.
 1984.
 Employment and Earnings.
 Washington: U.S. Government Printing Office (January).

-Legal Cases: The names of court cases are italicized in text, with a full citation in a footnote directly following the first mention.
-Court cases are not listed in the bibliography.
-The full citation adheres to Chicago style (which mostly follows The Bluebook).
+Legal Cases: Contra Chicago, the names of court cases are italicized in text and notes, and there should be a full citation in a footnote directly following the first mention.
+Court cases are not listed in the reference list.
+Otherwise, the full citation adheres to Chicago style (which mostly follows The Bluebook).
 For example:

 In text: “ … with the Supreme court decision in Grutter v.
 Bollinger.”